paulad8/JS_quiz/docs/README.md

 Designed to be quick to learn and easy to navigate, Quizly is a single-page website.
 When a player visits the website, they are greeted with a Welcome message on the landing page.
 The user clicks a button to enter the quiz, they are then given the option to select their level of difficulty.
 At this point, the quiz has further navigational features; return to home or help for more information.
 Once the player has answered all the questions in their chosen level of difficulty, they will be presented with the number of correct responses and the corresponding award (Gold, Silver, Bronze or Try again) and the option to play again, which once clicked, will return them to the home page.

 #### PROTOTYPES
-Wireframes, concept prototypes and user journeys were mapped out using [Figma](https://www.figma.com "Figma home").
+Wireframes, concept prototypes and user journeys were mapped out using [Figma](https://www.figma.com "Figma home"). </br>
+*Note: late stage change from open-ended questions to multiple choice for 'hard' questions.
+This is not reflected in the prototype below*

 ![Prototype: User Journey](/docs/Prototype_User-journey.png)